 Moore real estate is some of the most expensive in South Carolina, although Moore house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Moore isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Moore are a mix of both white- and blue-collar jobs.
 Overall, Moore is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Moore who work in office and administrative support (12.23%), management occupations (12.16%), and sales jobs (11.75%).
+There are especially a lot of people living in Moore who work in office and administrative support (11.85%), sales jobs (10.14%), and management occupations (9.05%).

 Also of interest is that Moore has more people living here who work in computers and math than 95% of the places in the US.

-Moore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Moore doesn't have a public transportation system that people use for their commute.

-Moore is an extremely ethnically-diverse town.
+Moore is a very ethnically-diverse town.
 The people who call Moore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moore include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Moore include German, Irish, English, Italian, and French.

 The most common language spoken in Moore is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Other Indo-European.